ARMmbed/yotta/docs/reference/commands.md

 This works for direct and indirect dependencies: you can link to a module that your module does not use directly, but a dependency of your module does.

+**WARNING:** yotta uses directory junctions to provide links on windows. **Some command line tools are not aware of directory junctions and will recurse through them** (such as the version of `rm` that ships with msys).
+Be careful if you recursively delete your yotta_modules folder. yotta itself will never modify or remove files through a link, and windows explorer will also treat them correctly.

 #### Directories
 When you run `yotta link`, links are created in a system-wide directory under `YOTTA_PREFIX`, and the links in that directory are then picked up by